RudraNilBasu/Game-Manager/README.md

 # Manager
-Produce a time schedule for a project with given number of workers and deadline.
+Produce a time schedule for a Game Development project with given number of workers with different domain cc.
 This is a part of second year project on Visual Basic Lab.

 ###Expected Features / TODO

-* Every aspect ( no of days remaining, no of workers present, etc) will be defined by the user.
+* Different Work domain for each employee (Programmer, Graphics Designer and Sound Designer)
+* Different Entry / Exit times for each employee.
+* Different number of working days for each employee (within Monday - Friday, we don't like to make anyone work on weekends, we are not that bad)
+* Different hours of work for each day for each employee.

 ###Notes